SonarSource/sonarqube/server/sonar-docs/src/pages/setup/sonarqube-cluster-on-kubernetes.md

 ---
-title: Deploy SonarQube Data Center Edition on Kubernetes
+title: Deploy DCE on Kubernetes
 url: /setup/sonarqube-cluster-on-kubernetes/
 ---

 _This page applies to deploying SonarQube Data Center Edition on Kubernetes.
-For information on deploying other editions of SonarQube on Kubernetes, see [this](/setup/sonarqube-on-kubernetes/) documentation._
+For information on deploying Community, Developer, and Enterprise editions of SonarQube on Kubernetes, see [this](/setup/sonarqube-on-kubernetes/) documentation._

 # Overview